nopnop2002/esp8266_ethernet/README.md

 This repository is a example of using Ethernet with ESP8266.

 # Hardware requiment
-SPI Ethernet module like this.
+SPI Ethernet module using this chip.
 - ENC28J60
 - W5100
 - W5500